Sunday, December 22, 2024

 2. High-Yield (Junk) Bonds

-In contrast, “high yield” or “junk” bonds are not considered investment grade and carry a higher risk of default.
-Investors in these bonds demand higher coupon payments as compensation for the increased risk.
+In contrast, “high yield” or “junk” securities are not considered investment grade and carry a higher risk of default.
+Investors in these securities demand higher coupon payments as compensation for the increased risk.
 These securities are suitable for investors with higher risk tolerance seeking higher returns.

 Understanding Gilts